 6. How often should I check the health of my Jellyfish?

-- We recommend that you make it a weekly habit to check on a Monday or Friday.
+- We recommend that you make it a weekly habit to check on a Monday.
 That way if there is a hard drive that has gone bad, you will catch it early on, before a second one does.

 7. How long does a scrub take?